-As supervisors and dispatchers began to interact with trainees and mentors who were trained in this new program, some of them asked to participate in it, too-an unexpected but welcome development.
-It was particularly important to gain the cooperation and support of the dispatchers, because several of the on-the-job activities require trucks to be taken out of the production loop (for pre-use walkaround inspections, for example).
+As supervisors and dispatchers began to interact with trainees and mentors who were trained in this new program, some of them asked to participate in it, too.
+This was an unexpected but very welcome development.
+It was particularly important to gain the cooperation and support of the dispatchers, because several of the on-the-job activities require trucks to be taken out of the production loop (for pre-use walk-around inspections, for example).
 Also, as trainees were learning how to operate a truck, mentors needed to arrange trips to specific pits and dump locations.
-At Suncor, new hires are assigned to haul waste rather than ore, which means they would otherwise have to wait many weeks before they could practice positioning the haul truck at a crusher pocket.
+At Suncor, new hires are assigned to haul waste rather than ore, which means they would otherwise have to wait many weeks before they could practice positioning the haul truck at a shovel.
 Dispatchers wanted to understand why the training department was requesting these changes and the benefits of doing so.

-In addition, as word began to spread throughout the mine about TruckLogic, operators on the I and J shifts became anxious for the new program to be expanded to include them-the key point being they didn't view it as something that was being forced upon them; rather, they openly embraced it after hearing their coworkers talk about it.
+In addition, as word began to spread throughout the mine about TruckLogic[TM], operators on the I and J shifts couldn't wait for the new program to be expanded to include them.
+The key point is that they didn't view it as something that was being forced upon them; rather, they openly embraced it after hearing their coworkers talk about it.

-The Payoff
+The payoff

 As part of this pilot program, VISTA Training completed a full, four-level evaluation of the program.
 In training terms that means they looked at everything from the trainees' reaction to the computer-based lessons, to whether they learned the content, to whether or not they were able to apply it in on an actual haul truck.
-Performance data for the pilot period was collected for both the experimental group (trainees who experienced the new TruckLogic training program) as well as for the control group (those new hires who continued using the old program).
+Performance data for the pilot period was collected for both the experimental group (trainees who experienced the new TruckLogicTM training program) as well as for the control group (those new hires who continued using the old program).